appacademy/jump-start/jumpstart-files/part1/variables_and_scope_readings.md

 #### Snake Case

-Snake Case is the tactic of separating words with underscores.
-Some variables that might use snake case include:
+Snake case is the pattern of separating words with underscores.
+Some variable names that might use snake case include:

 ```ruby
   my_favorite_number = 5